EdDataScienceEES/tutorial-oladw/index.md

 This tutorial is designed to suit any skill level from basic to intermediate R users.
 Before starting there are a couple of skills you should already have.
 You should be comfortable with operating R, including writing basic code, loading data, and working with data frames.
 In particular, you should already have some idea of how to create graphs using `ggplot2`.
 Additionally, having some familiarity in data wrangling with `dplyr` and `tidyr` is recommended.

 Don't worry if you're not an expert, we'll walk through each step - one by one.

-If you'd like a quick refresher before starting, have a look through the these Coding Club tutorials before you begin

--

--

--
 <a name="section1b"></a>
 ### Starting the tutorial